 DFA requires all DFA employees to comply to the fullest extent with all tax laws and financial regulations in order to maintain the highest degree of public confidence in the integrity and efficiency of the DFA.
 All DFA employees are required to comply fully with the laws they are enforcing and all applicable requirements of governmental authorities at all federal, State, and local levels, including car sales tax, car tag renewals, property taxes, driver's licenses, and child support payments.
 DFA employees' State tax records will be checked yearly for compliance.
 DFA employees must receive prior written approval from the DFA Secretary or their designee to enter a written agreement for payment of back taxes and continue employment.
-Employees who fail to comply or default on one payment of a payment plan may be terminated.
-All DFA employees are required to sign the Financial Obligations Certification on the signature page of this Handbook.
+Employees are required to sign the Financial Obligations Certification on the signature page of this Handbook.
 Refer to DFA Policy 1.1.